OpenFn/docs/docs/cli.md

   adaptor source code and documentation lives.

-These features are designed to make it easier and more convenient for developers to use OpenFn and automate tasks within their workflow.
+These features are designed to make it easier and more convenient for developers to use and understand OpenFn.

 ## Prerequisites